-There are still some grey areas with the new requirements.
-So we would prefer you to contact us telling us who who you are, where you are from, and your circumstances.
+These are the requirements.
+But they vary a lot from couple to couple.
+So we would prefer you to contact us telling us who you are, where you are from, and your circumstances.
 Then we can give you detailed personal advice.
 But in general terms you will need;

-- The 2019 Application form – we’ll send you a copy of this form (or a questionnaire to help us fill it out for you) to fill out and sign.
+- Our questionnaire – we’ll send you a copy of this, to help us fill out your application correctly

 - A Power of Attorney – we’ll send you this too.
 It just means that you say it is OK for us to organise the wedding for you.